jhxmluv/G4/README.md

 + What kind of interactive features does the tool offer to engage students?
 ______________________________________________________________________________________

+## How to integrate with traditional English word tests using paper

+Traditional English words teaching methods involve taking a note test in paper by memorizing English words.
+And in the process, usually students memorize English words repeating writing or reading alone.
+However, if you use class cards for studying English words, you can study together by solving quizzes and competing with each other, rather than studying alone.
+In addition to this, the traditional methods of memorization and recall learning can be learned through digital devices and integrated with them.

+### detailed scenarios

 *Scene 1*

 Student 1 : After the break, it's a word test, but I don't know many words properly yet.